oscarmaia/oscarmaia/README.md

 - 👋 Hi, I’m Oscar Maia
-- 🌱 I'm seeking a Software Engineer position in a collaborative, innovative company with a customer focus that utilizes modern technologies.
 - 📚 Software Engineer | Full Stack Developer
 - 📫 How to reach me: email: <a href = "mailto: oscarfgmaia@gmail.com">oscarfgmaia@gmail.com</a>
 - 🌐 <a href="https://www.linkedin.com/in/oscarfgmaia/">https://www.linkedin.com/in/oscarfgmaia/</a>